amrsamy203/Chat-System-Instabug-Challenge/README.md

 # Instabug Challenge
-I recently received this challenge to work on as part of the hiring process.
+    - I recently received this challenge to work on as part of the hiring process.
-*P.S: Because I had never used rails or ruby before, the code may not be up to RoR standards.
+    - Because I had never used rails or ruby before, the code may not be up to RoR standards.

 ## Challenge Statement
 The system should allow creating new applications where